MarcDiethelm/xtc/README.md

 - `_application` folder: The code that actually starts your app: Terrific bootstrap and any other global logic that depends on modules being available.
 If you need to build themeing into your app, this is the place too.

+## Module Testing

+You can write client-side tests for your Terrific modules.
+For any page your currently working on each contained module is tested atomically and the results are printed to the console.
+It's somewhat limited because it's not application-wide and doesn't provide for inter-module (i.e. connectors) testing.
+But it's still very useful to see if something breaks on any given page.
+todo: todos in _static/test/test.js

 ## To Do

 - basic module tests (+ watch task for those tests)